corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/ledger-recovery-flow.md

 - sender peer id (hashed value of `CordaX500Name`)
 - a distribution list comprising two sections:
     - an AES encrypted map of all peers, and their associated `StatesToRecord` value
-    - a tamper-proof cleartext `timestamp` of when the sender records were generated.
+    - a tamper-proof cleartext `senderRecordedTimestamp` of when the sender records were generated.

 The same timestamp will be used upon storing the `ReceiverDistribution` record at each of the receiving node peers.
 This is required to enable synchronised record comparisons across peers when performing transaction recovery.